 12. Sloped Ceiling

-A sloped ceiling, often found in attic bedrooms or bungalows, creates a cozy and tucked-away feeling that is perfect for a guest room or child's angled surfaces can be a design challenge, but they also offer a unique opportunity to use color and texture the sloped portions the same color as the walls can make the room feel more cohesive and less fragmented.
-Alternatively, adding skylights to the slope can flood the room with natural light and provide a view of the stars at architectural feature turns a small, awkward space into a charming and intimate sleeping nook.
+A sloped ceiling, often found in attic bedrooms or bungalows, creates a cozy and tucked-away feeling that is perfect for a guest room or child's nursery.
+These angled surfaces can be a design challenge, but they also offer a unique opportunity to use color and texture creatively.
+Painting the sloped portions the same color as the walls can make the room feel more cohesive and less fragmented.
+Alternatively, adding skylights to the slope can flood the room with natural light and provide a view of the stars at night.
+This architectural feature turns a small, awkward space into a charming and intimate sleeping nook.

 13. Fabric Ceiling